mdabdullahibnaharun/youtube-spam-comment-ditector/README.md

 B) pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.

-C) Flask is a micro web framework written in Python.
-It is classified as a microframework because it does not require particular tools or libraries.
-It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions

-D) Scikit-learn is a free software machine learning library for the Python programming language.
+C) Scikit-learn is a free software machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms including support vector machines, ...etc.